Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Computational Limits for Graphon Estimation in Stochastic Block Model

 the graphon estimation error cannot be better than $\frac{(p-q)^2}{k}$.
 We remark that $\frac{(p-q)^2}{k}$ is in fact a trivial error under the prior distribution $M \sim \bbP_{\SBM (p,q)}$, since it can be achieved by the constant estimator $\hM_{ij}=q$ for all $i\neq j$.
-One may recognize that the SNR condition (\ref{eq:simp-ks}) is related to the well known {\it Kesten-Stigum} threshold \citep{kesten1966additional,decelle2011asymptotic} in the literature of community detection.
-With arguments from statistical physics, it was conjectured that non-trivial community detection is possible in polynomial time whenever
+One may recognize that the SNR condition (\ref{eq:simp-ks}) is related to the well-known {\it Kesten-Stigum} threshold \citep{kesten1966additional,decelle2011asymptotic} in the literature of community detection (See Section \ref{sec: community-detection} for more details).
+With arguments from statistical physics, it was conjectured that when the number of communities $k$ is a constant, non-trivial community detection is possible in polynomial time whenever

 at least under the asymptotic regime $p=a/n$ and $q=b/n$ for some constants $a>b$.
-For general $p$ and $q$ such that $p\lesssim q< p<0.99$, the two SNRs on the left hand sides of (\ref{eq:simp-ks}) and (\ref{eq:ks}) are of the same order.
+For general $p$ and $q$ such that $p\lesssim q< p<0.99$, the two SNRs on the left-hand sides of (\ref{eq:simp-ks}) and (\ref{eq:ks}) are of the same order.
+In fact, \eqref{eq:simp-ks} could be regarded as an asymptotic extension or generalized version of \eqref{eq:ks} when $k$ grows \citep{brennan2020reducibility} and \cite{chen2016statistical} conjectures (see their Conjecture 9) that it is the computational limits for community detection in SBM with a growing number of communities.
 Hence, Theorem \ref{th: comp-limit-graphon-est} simply says non-trivial graphon estimation is not possible below the {\it generalized Kesten-Stigum} threshold under the parameter space $\cM_{k,p,q}$.

 To find a tight computational lower bound for graphon estimation under the original SBM class $\cM_k$, we define

 Observe that $\cM_k'\subset \cM_k$, and we have